saurav3199/CTF-writeups/RITSEC/README.md

 }
 ```

 With the help of this nifty [article](https://medium.com/101-writeups/hacking-json-web-token-jwt-233fe6c862e6) we found that we can change the algorithm to use symetric keys (HS256), change the payload to the type to be admin and sign the JWT token using the public key that we already got.
-(It was used the article code to the signing, just make sure that version of pyjwt is 0.4.3 (not known if with another version would work), so it won't work)
+(It was used the article code to the signing, just make sure that version of pyjwt is 0.4.3 (not known if with another version would work), if not, it won't work)

 Modified Header
 ```json